raf-pllz/Electronics-Inventory-Manager/README.md

   Shows software information such as version, release date, and author details.

 * `/commands`
-  Displays the full list of available commands (currently a placeholder).
+  Displays the full list of available commands.

 * `/quit`
   Exits the application.

 ---

 ## Version Information